amboltio/emily-cli/README.md

-# Emily CLI
+# Emily
-The Emily command line interface (CLI) is built to help developers and teams implement production ready machine learning powered micro services fast and easily.
+The Emily platform is built to help developers and teams implement production ready machine learning powered micro services fast and easily.

-Learn more on how to get started with the emily CLI in the [wiki](https://github.com/amboltio/emily-cli/wiki).
+Learn more on how to get started with Emily in the [wiki](https://github.com/amboltio/emily-cli/wiki).

 ## What's new?
 - Emily combines the powers of [Python](https://www.python.org/) and [Docker](https://www.docker.com/) to build a safe and consistent machine learning development environment across teams and projects.